Ontario Highway 21: Route description

 Highway 21 is a long lakeside route through Southwestern Ontario, which serves numerous communities along the eastern shoreline of Lake Huron.
 Once over 100 km longer than it is today, the highway now begins at Highway 402 near the community of Warwick, where it progresses north through the towns of Forest, Grand Bend, Goderich, Point Clark, Kincardine, Tiverton, Port Elgin, and Southampton.
 At Southampton, the highway veers away from the Lake Huron shoreline and travels east to Owen Sound.

 The route is generally smoothly-flowing, but can be somewhat congested through towns during the summer from tourists and cottagers.

 Highway 21 is often subject to closures at various points as it lies on the lee shore of Lake Huron.
 Lake effect snow squalls frequently subject motorists to poor visibility and slippery conditions, leading to whiteout conditions.
-Therefore, the Ontario Provincial Police claim that the road is the most-commonly closed in the province.
+The Ontario Provincial Police claim that the road is the most-commonly closed in the province.

 The highway begins at Exit 34 and progresses north towards Lake Huron.
 The mostly-straight section of the route lies within Lambton County and passes through the town of Forest.
 Near Kettle Point, the route abruptly curves north west and begins to parallel the shore of the lake, providing access to the village of Port Franks and The Pinery Provincial Park prior to entering Grand Bend.
 North of that village, the highway crosses into Huron County and intersects former Highway 83.
 Between there and Goderich, the west side of the highway is dominated by roads providing access to shoreline cottages.